-After a 3-0 home defeat, Ostersunds won the second leg at the Emirates 2-1 but bowed out on aggregate.
+After a 3-0 home defeat, Ostersunds won the second leg at Emirates Stadium 2-1 but bowed out on aggregate.

 In June 2018 Potter returned to the UK to take charge of Swansea City, who had just been relegated from the Premier League.

 He led them to a 10th-place finish in the Championship while reaching the quarter-finals of the FA Cup, where his side lost 3-2 to eventual winners Manchester City.

 That proved to be Potter’s only season with Swansea and he joined Brighton in May 2019 on a four-year contract.